 What Can I Do to Support My Child?

 The most important covenant we possess at camp is with you, the parents.
 The trust that is fostered between you and the camp helps create a successful partnership.
-Here are three ways you can partner with us to make sure your child’s summer is the best ever:
+Read our 7 Ways to Get Your Camper Ready for Camp (below) for ways you can partner with us to make sure your child’s summer is the best ever: